edwinlzs/edwinlzs/README.md

 ### I'm Edwin, a fresh graduate based in Singapore.
 👩‍💻 I enjoy tinkering with all sorts of software from web applications to operating systems.
 🛠️ Often working on random things in my private repos during my free time.
-I really should go out and touch some grass...
+I really should go out and touch some grass.
+📷 Also an avid amateur photographer doing lots and lots of portrait shots.

 # Tech Stack